gustavocadev/lucia-auth-drizzle-sqlite-turso-qwik/README.md

 # Username & password example with Lucia and Qwik City

-This example uses `pg` and Drizzle ORM.
+This example uses `@libsql/client` with Turso and Drizzle ORM.

 ```bash
 # install dependencies